Selimach/visualization/README.md

 [5- Real Estate](https://github.com/Selimach/visualization/tree/master/Real%20Estate)

 a- Overview of the real estate market in Nyon (Switzerland).
-The report can updated on a regular basis using the features of the Rmarkdown..
+The report can updated on a regular basis using the features of the Rmarkdown